Shreshtha-Ojha/CryptoCRIT/README.md

 CryptoCRIT is an open-source Cryptocurrency project which facilitates a Cryptocurrency wallet for making payments.
 The associated Cryptocurrency is called CritCoin.

-This system will be used in [Fr.
-Conceicao Rodrigues Institute of Technology](https://www.fcrit.ac.in)
+This system will be used in [Motilal Nehru National Institute of Technology https://mnnit.ac.in/]

 <table>
 <caption>CryptoCRIT</caption>